mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 5. Wait until the **Import File** page opens.

-6. Drag sample images in JPG, JPEG, BMP or PNG format into the box where it says **Drag and drop your image files here**.
+6. Drag sample images in JPG, JPEG, BMP, or PNG format into the box where it says **Drag and drop your image files here**.
 You can also click **Browse** and select the files.

     {{< figure src="/attachments/appstore/app-services/intelligent-document-service/import-file-page.png" alt="Import File page" >}}